Find Trade Colleges

 Hunt Valley, MD

-Institute of Health Sciences ranked #7 on this year’s Best Value Allied Health Professions Undergraduate Certificate Schools in the Middle Atlantic Region list.
-Institute of Health Sciences is a fairly small private for-profit school located in the large suburb of Hunt Valley.
+Institute of Health Sciences landed the #7 spot in the 2023 rankings for the best value undergraduate certificate allied health professions programs.
+Institute of Health Sciences is a small private for-profit school located in the large suburb of Hunt Valley.

 The average tuition and fees for an out-of-state undergraduate student at Institute of Health Sciences are $15,100 a year.
 The average amount in student loans that allied health majors at Institute of Health Sciences take out while working on their Undergraduate Certificate is $10,184.